GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 Guance provides a standard official Pipeline library for log data to help you quickly structure your log data.

-In Guance workspace "Log"-"pipeline", click "pipeline Official Library" to view the built-in standard pipeline official website file library, including nginx, apache, redis, elasticsearch, mysql and so on.
+In Guance workspace **Log > Pipeline**, click **Pipeline Official Library** to view the built-in standard pipeline official website file library, including nginx, apache, redis, elasticsearch, mysql and so on.

 ![](img/2.pipeline_1.png)

 Select to open any pipeline file, such as apache.p, and you can see the built-in parsing rules.
-If you need to customize and modify it, you can click "Clone" in the upper right corner.
+If you need to customize and modify it, you can click **Clone** in the upper right corner.
 Note:

 - The official pipeline library file does not support modifications.
-- Pipeline official library comes with multiple log sample test data, and you can select the log sample test data that meets your own needs before "cloning".
+- Pipeline official library comes with multiple log sample test data, and you can select the log sample test data that meets your own needs before **Clone**.
 - After the cloned Pipeline is modified and saved, the log sample test data is saved synchronously.

 ![](img/2.pipeline_2.png)